leandrabraeuninger/leandrabraeuninger.github.io/README.md

 Leandra advises the HealthTech Startup TrueYouOmics on scientific and ethical matters.

 ## Contact
-Please don't hesitate to reach out to me if our research interests overlap, if your startup is looking for a research collaborator or scientific advisor or are simply interested in my work.
+Please don't hesitate to reach out to me if our research interests overlap, if your startup is looking for a research collaborator or scientific advisor or if you are looking for someone to teach or present on the topics of Health x AI x Ethics.

 Email: leandra.braeuninger@gmail.com
 Linkedin: https://www.linkedin.com/in/leandra-braeuninger/